Bizagi features an OData service which handles aspects of the Experience design, as described at Data services.

 Returned results consider (inside of the value element):

-•DisplayName: The default display name of the collection of My Stuff, as shown to end users in the Work portal.
+•caseNumber: The case identifier (string) as customized in the project and shown to end users in the Work portal.

-•@odata.id: The unique URL to access that specific collection of My Stuff.
+•@odata.id: The unique URL to access that specific case.

 In addition to the above, for every set of results returned by the OData services, the successful response includes a set of standard properties which are preceded by the @ sign.
 Such properties are described at Properties and querying options.